-- a) The rider may use a maximum of three (3) front and three (3) rear dry-weather tyres for each event.
+- a) In events with 1 race the rider may use a maximum of three (3) front and three (3) rear dry-weather tyres for each event.
+In events with 2 races the rider may use a maximum of four (4) front and four (4) rear dry-weather tyres for each event.
 The dry weather tyres must be returned to the official tyre supplier at the end of every event except any set that may have been fitted to the machine (and used) as it finished the race.
 That set must be returned at the beginning of the following event to the official tyre supplier or no further tyres will be supplied. - b) The dry-weather tyres used in the free practices, qualifying practices, warm-up and race must be marked with an adhesive sticker. - c) The sticker will show an identification number for each rider and it will have a different colour depending on whether it is applied to the front or rear tyre.
-At each race the SBK Technical Director will assign a number of his choice to the competitor, while the colours will change for each race/event. - d) The dry tyre stickers will be handed to the teams in a sealed envelope, on the day before the first practice session in accordance with a timetable decided by DWO and the SBK Technical Director.
+At each race the SBK Technical Director will assign a number of his choice to the competitor, while the colours will change for each race/event. - d) The dry tyre stickers will be collected by the teams in a sealed envelope, on the day before the first practice session in accordance with a timetable decided by DWO and the SBK Technical Director.
 The timetable will be mailed to the teams by the DWO at least a week before the event.
-In extraordinary situations the SBK Technical Director can/may alter this program. - After delivery of the stickers, the teams will be responsible for their safekeeping and use.
+In extraordinary situations the SBK Technical Director can/may alter this program. - e) After delivery of the stickers, the teams will be responsible for their safekeeping and use.